top of page

 29 Any non-root vegetable (3 of same variety)

-30 Plate (12 inch max diameter) of one or more kind(s) of fruit (Quantities of fruit exhibited to be as detailed in the fruit section below)
+30 Plate (12 inch max diameter) of one or more kind(s) of fruit.
+(Quantities of fruits exhibited to be as detailed in the fruit section below)

 Fruit